Special trip: Join our February 19th-21st trip to try and see the Horsetail Falls Firefall!*

 High Point: Various Valley Locations

-Day One: On the first day you will meet your guide in front of the Curry Village Store within Yosemite Valley.
+Day One: On the first day you will meet your guide in the general area behind Bus Stop 14 at Curry Village within Yosemite Valley.
 From there you will walk over to Upper Pines Campground where you will get acquainted with the group, gear and trip logistics.
 Your guide will provide you with the necessary tools and knowledge for a successful backcountry trip.
 Once camp is set up, you are free to explore short Yosemite Valley hikes per the recommendation of the guide and/or dine at one of Yosemite Valley’s food establishments.

 Day Two: After a quick breakfast in Curry Village you will catch the morning shuttle bus to the trailhead off the Glacier Point Road.
 From here you’ll begin the trek to Dewey Point and the South Rim of Yosemite Valley through beautiful conifer forests and snow-covered fields of granite.
 The relatively flat four-mile snowshoe hike to Dewey Point at 7,200’ will culminate in sweeping vistas of El Capitan, Half Dome, and many of the High Sierra peaks.
 After setting up camp and getting warm and dry, you’ll be able to relax while your guide prepares a hot dinner.
 Before going to bed, remember to look up at the night sky to experience Yosemite’s stars from high above the Valley floor.